Go back

 It is simple to stay connected on your Apple Watch.

-eSIM in Apple Watch
+eSIM for Apple Watch

-Before we dive into the details of setting up an eSIM on your Apple Watch, it's important to understand what exactly an eSIM is.
-Essentially, an eSIM is a virtual SIM card that is built into your device.
-Unlike traditional SIM cards, which are physical cards that need to be inserted into your device, an eSIM eliminates the need for a physical card altogether.
+Before we dive into the details on how to add, set up, and activate an eSIM on your Apple Watch, it's important to understand what an eSIM is.
+Essentially, it is a virtual SIM card that is built into your device.

 Cellular Apple Watches

-There are two types of Apple Watches: the GPS-only and the GPS + Cellular version.
-Both versions allow you to make calls, send messages, and receive notifications on your watch; with the difference being in its connectivity capabilities.
 With a GPS-only watch, you will need to have your watch near your phone for it to work.
-On the other hand, the cellular version allows you to use your watch for calls and messages, even if you do not have your phone nearby.
-Since the watches do not have a physical SIM card slot, the cellular Apple Watch leverages eSIM technology to enable this connectivity.
+Meanwhile, the cellular version allows you to use your watch for calls and messages, even if your phone is not nearby.

 Preparing Your Apple Watch for eSIM Installation